Creating custom language plugins

 implementation of the Editor

 interface.
-The initialize
+The initialize operation takes MergerBlock representing the

-code block and produces initial MergerState
+code block and produces initial MergerState.
+The update operation

-and produces a new MergerState
+takes MergerState and MergerEvent and produces a new MergerState.

-first casts the universal Block
+Note that initialize first casts the universal Block type to MergerBlock.

 This will always succeed because Wrattler only calls our plugin with blocks

-attribute and so we know that the blocks we
+that have the correct language attribute and so we know that the blocks we

-get will actually be MergerBlock
+get will actually be MergerBlock values.

 const mergerEditor : Langs.Editor<MergerState, MergerEvent> = {